adarsaparasar/ShopPlusPlus/README.md

 ## Usage

-  -Once everything is installed and configured, you should be able to run the project:
+  -Once everything is installed and configured, you should be able to run the project on your local machine:

    1. **Navigate to the frontend folder.**
       * `cd frontend`